Swifty108/Acme-Apartments-Demo-Project/README.md

 ## Features

 The app is front faced by static informational pages.
 A user starts out as an Applicant and, once approved, is promoted to Resident status.
 Manager accounts have special privilages.

-## Licence

-Feel free to fork this project if you wish.
-You can use the code base unresricted.